vibhurai/Facebook_operations/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1> THE USER WOULD NEED TO CLONE THE REPOSITORY AND ENTER HIS CREDENTIALS IN THE FILES "TEST" FOLDER (EX : LINES 24 AND 25 IN "login_test.py")

-2> RUN THE TEST FILE
+2> RUN THE TEST FILE FROM THE IDE INTERFACE ITSELF AND NOT THE TERMINAL

 3> ENJOY!